All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do all GLP-1 medications cause injection site reactions?

 Injection site reactions are possible with any injectable GLP-1 medication, including semaglutide and tirzepatide.
-However, not every patient experiences them, and reactions vary widely in frequency and severity depending on the specific formulation and individual sensitivity.
+But not every patient experiences them, and reactions vary widely in frequency and severity depending on the specific formulation and individual sensitivity.

 How long do GLP-1 injection site reactions last?